sujaudd1n/sujaudd1n/README.md

 # Hello

 I am Sujauddin.
 I study computer science.
 Exploring **AI** specially **AGI** and **cyber security**.
-I compete in various competitions on problem solving, CTF etc. Apart from these, I do full
+I like competing in various competitions on problem solving.
+Apart from these, I do full
-stack **web** development, mobile development, **advanced low level programming** and others.
+stack **web** development, mobile development and others.
 I write articles on various topics and supportive of open source.

 ## Interests